bgpkit/oneio/README.md

 ### Use OneIO Writer as a Library

-[get_writer] returns a generic writer that implements [Write], and handles decompression from the following types:
+[get_writer] returns a generic writer that implements [std::io::Write], and handles decompression from the following types:

 - `gzip`: files ending with `gz` or `gzip`
 - `bzip2`: files ending with `bz` or `bz2`